OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 After you calculated the transformation parameter between "bundle system" and "PART", check that the "use" attribute in the end of the tablew view is set by a checkbox.
 Otherwise the software will not apply this transformation to the features.

 Moving back to the feature tablew view and changing to the "PART" coordiante system, you will see that the first flange circle has an x, y and z value of 0.00, because its center point is used as origin of the coordinate system.
 The second circle flange should have an y and z value of 0.00 and an x value of the length of the tube.
-As we see it hast deviations in all three coordinate axis.
-This means the two flanges are not exactly parallel to each other.
+The z value is the deviation to our level plane and the y value is a deviation in position.

 <figure>
 	<p align="middle"><a href="/images/news/bundle/36_result.png"><img src="/images/news/bundle/36_result.png"></a> </p>